sudeepmukul/obsizen/README.md

 <div align="center">

-# 🌌 Built with ❤️ by Sudeep Mukul
+# 🌌 Built with <3 by Sudeep Mukul & Zency R&D Team

 ### Transform your notes into an AI-powered second brain.